-- 2 new fees to Municipal Court a Local Traffic Fee and Local Youth Diversion Fund - Updates to Planning and Building Inspections to add Temporary Workforce housing registration and inspection and increasing fees for swimming pools over 5,000 gallons and annual temporary food permit. - Various memberships and rentals for the Recreation Center and room and ball field rentals. - Utility rates for Water and Sewer as a part of the 5-year rate increase ordinance past in 2022; garbage and stormwater rates. - Police added administrative fees due to contract changes on wrecker and towing services. - Fieldhouse is increasing rental fees for court rentals and room rentals.
+- 2 new fees to Municipal Court a Local Traffic Fee and Local Youth Diversion Fund. - Updates to Planning and Building Inspections to add Temporary Workforce housing registration and inspection, increase the fee for swimming pools over 5,000 gallons and annual temporary food permit. - Various memberships for the Recreation Center and Park spaces and room and ballfield rentals. - Utility rates for Water and Sewer as a part of the 5-year rate increase ordinance past in 2022; garbage and stormwater rates. - Police added administrative fees due to contract changes on wrecker and towing services. - Fieldhouse is proposing an increase to rental fees for court rentals and room rentals.